-Beginning his career as a designer of stained glass windows for the Milan Cathedral, Arcimboldo moved to Prague, where he became one of the favourite court painters to the Habsburg emperors Maximilian II and Rudolph II.
-The story of Rudolph II needs a separate article but for now you should know that he was one of those weird rulers who had some mental issues, who were quite bad in politics, but put tons of money in art and collecting.
-Rudolph’s famous Kunstkammer (the cabinet of curiosities) was full of Dürers and Brueghels and great masterpieces of both Northern and Italian Renaissance.
-But Rudolf’s passion for collecting went far beyond paintings and sculptures.
-He commissioned decorative objects of all kinds and in particular mechanical moving devices.
-Ceremonial swords and musical instruments, clocks, waterworks, astrolabes, compasses, telescopes and other scientific instruments, were all produced for him by some of the best craftsmen in Europe.
+Giuseppe Arcimboldo (1526–1593) began his career as a designer of stained glass windows for the Duomo of Milan, then he moved to Prague, where he became one of the favorite court painters to the Habsburg Emperors Maximilian II and Rudolf II.
+The story of Rudolf II needs a separate article but for now, you should know that he had some mental health issues, and was quite bad at politics but put tons of money into art and collecting.

-Arcimboldo painted a famous portrait of Rudolf – made entirely of vegetables and fruits.
+Giuseppe Arcimboldo painted the famous portrait of Rudolf made entirely of vegetables and fruits.

 The Four Elements

-Arcimboldo served the Habsburg family for more than 25 years.
-The first known composite heads were presented to Maximilian on New Year’s Day of 1569.
-One set of paintings was called The Four Seasons, and the other—which included Earth, Water, Fire and Air—The Four Elements.
-The allegorical paintings are peppered with visual puns and the references to the Habsburgs.
+Those allegorical portraits are containing countless visual references to the Habsburg family.
 The nose and ear of Fire are made of fire strikers, one of the imperial family’s symbols.
 Earth features a lion skin, a reference to the mythological Hercules, to whom the Habsburgs were at pains to trace their lineage.
 But one thing is also very important here—the naturalism of the paintings.
-There are no fantastic creatures or plants there.
+There are no fantastic creatures or plants.
 Everything is real.
-Water—is made up of 62 separate aquatic species.
-Arcimboldo corresponded regularly with the leading naturalists of his day to help produce a number of animal, flower, and plant studies.

-Water is composed of a multitude of aquatic animals—the listing contains 62 species!
-The unusual multitude of species here is astonishing, as well as the inclusion of invertebrates, not only of the snail and the crab, but also of worms.
-On the other hand, common edible fish are missing.
+Water is composed of a myriad of aquatic creatures—the list contains 62 species!
+The unusual multitude of animals here is astonishing.
+On one hand, he includes such common invertebrates, as the snail and the crab, alongside worms.
+On the other hand, some common edible fish are missing.

 In this composition, Arcimboldo gave no consideration to the relationship of sizes among the individual animals, as can be seen by comparing the large seahorse with the comparatively small seal.